 Figure 1 displays the combined peer group revenue and growth rate from 2011–2016.

 Combined Peer Group Revenue ($M) and Growth Rate, 2011–2016

 Source: GlobalData, Pharma Intelligence Center, Financial Analytics [Accessed March 7, 2017] and Company SEC filings.
 Note: Peer group includes 27 publicly-traded CRO/CMOs.

-Quintiles’ revenue grew by nearly 20 percent in 2016 to over $6.8 billion.
-GlobalData attributes this growth to the Company’s Commercial Solutions business which came about from its $9 billion mega-merger deal with IMS Health back in May 2016.
+Quintiles’ revenue grew by nearly 20% in 2016 to more than $6.8 billion.
+GlobalData attributes this growth to the company’s commercial solutions business, which came about from its $9 billion mega-merger deal with IMS Health back in May 2016.

-With almost one year of sales accrued post-merger, it looks the Company’s financial results have begun to prove investors and the analyst community wrong who were weary of the deal, stating “integration risks” which led to each company’s stock price to drop after the deal was announced.
-Quintiles is now trading at over $80 per share, an increase of 27.3 percent from the $63 per share price level it was trading after the merger was publicized.
+With almost one year of sales accrued post-merger, it looks the company’s financial results have begun to prove investors and the analyst community wrong who were weary of the deal, stating integration risks, which led to each company’s stock price to drop after the deal was announced.
+Quintiles is now trading at over $80 per share, an increase of 27.3 percent from the $63 per share price level it was trading after the merger was publicised.

 Figure 2 displays the revenue for each company in the peer group in 2016 and 2015.

 Outsourcing Market, Revenue ($M) by Company, 2016 vs. 2015